-B. Search Algorithms in AutoDock
+B. Search Algorithnms in AutoDock

-AutoDock (Automated Docking Software for Predicting

-Optimal Protein-Ligand Interaction) is a suite of automated docking tools.
-AutoDock is widely used as a docking engine in virtual screening [37-39] for predicting how small molecules bind to a receptor of known 3D structure.
-In AutoDock [40], a ligand and a protein are defined by a set of describing the translation, values orientation and conformation of the ligand with respect to the protein.
+AutoDock (Automated Docking Software for Predicting Optimal Protein-Ligand Interaction) is a suite of automated docking tools.
+AutoDock is widely used as a docking engine in virtual screening [11, 12] for predicting how small molecules bind to a receptor of known 3D structure.
+In AutoDock [16], a ligand and a protein are defined by a set of values describing the translation, orientation and conformation of the ligand with respect to the protein.
 The target protein is represented as a grid.
-This three dimensional grid surrounds all atoms of the protein.
 Each atom in a protein has its own points in the space.
-The representation of a ligand consists of 3 coordinates of the location of the ligand (x, y, z), followed by the 4 quaternion parameters $q_x$ , $q_y$ , $q_z$ , $q_w$ , which define the orientation of the small molecule, and followed by the number of torsions $n_1, n_2, ..., n_m$ , depending on how many rotatable bonds the ligand has [8] (see Figure 3).
+The representation of a ligand consists of 3 coordinates of the location of the ligand (x, y, z), followed by the 4 quaternion parameters $(q{\scriptscriptstyle X},q{\scriptscriptstyle Y},q{\scriptscriptstyle Z},q{\scriptscriptstyle W})$, which define the orientation of the small molecule, and followed by the number of torsions $(n_1, n_2, ... n_m)$, depending on how many rotatable bonds the ligand has [17].
 These are the state variables of the ligand, and each state variable corresponds to a gene.
-The ligand's state corresponds to the genotype, and the atomic coordinates of the state corresponds to the phenotype [27].
+The ligand's state corresponds to the genotype, and the atomic coordinates of the state corresponds to the phenotype [1].